 Other factors that affect egg-laying in red-eared slider turtles include the weather, as the turtles will often lay their eggs when they perceive that it is the best time for them, based on the atmospheric conditions, temperature, and other factors.
 The diet of the turtles is also important, as a lack of proper nutrition can lead to a reduction in the number of eggs laid.
 Finally, the genetics of the turtles can also play a role, as some species are simply more likely to lay more eggs than others.
 By understanding these factors, you can better understand why and how many eggs your red-eared slider turtle is likely to lay, and take appropriate measures to ensure their health and well-being.

-Recommended Reading: Do Turtles Need Heat Lamps?
+Recommended Reading: Why Do Turtles Stretch Their Legs?

 From Nesting to Hatching: The Life Cycle of Red Eared Slider Turtle Eggs